DanielVandH/MovingBoundaryProblems1D.jl/README.md

 You can also use Dirichlet boundary conditions rather than Neumann boundary conditions for $u(0, t)$ and $u(L(t), t)$.
 We also provide methods for computing steady states of the above problem - see the docs.

-For examples on how to use it, please see the docs.
+For examples on how to use the package, please see the docs.